sympy/sympy_doc/README.md

     ./generate_indices.py

+Also, you need to update the redirect in `index.py`.
+Just edit the file and change the version number.

 Finally, you need to update the `latest` page.
 This is easy.
 Just run `./generate_redirects.py 0.7.3 latest`, and commit the changes.